galenhuntington/etr/README.md

 additional constraints.

 I have also removed a superfluous dependency from the parser.
-It still requires `parsec`, which is included in the Haskell Platform.
+It still requires `parsec`, which is included in all modern GHC installs.

 The master branch has been updated so it will compile and run correctly under recent versions of GHC (tested under 7.4.1, 7.6.3,